Skip to Content

 Pin this easy crustless chicken quiche recipe for later

 Admin note: This post first appeared on the blog in April of 2017.
-I have updated the post with new photos, a printable recipe card and a video for you to enjoy.
+I have updated the post with new photos, a printable recipe card, and a video for you to enjoy.

 Yield: 10

-Crustless Chicken Quiche
+Crustless Chicken Quiche - No Crust Quiche Recipe

 Cooked crustless chicken quiche

-This Crustless Chicken Quiche is loaded with the amazing flavors of eggs, bacon, and cheddar cheese.
+This crustless chicken quiche is loaded with the amazing flavors of eggs, bacon, and cheddar cheese.

 Prep Time 15 minutes